Joseph Parker: Early career

 Parker made his professional debut SkyCity's Convention Centre in Auckland.
 Dean Garmonsway was chosen as Parker's first opponent.
 A Hamilton physical education school teacher and former Waikato Rugby league representative, Garmonsway had only three professional boxing bouts, amounting to two wins and one loss.
 The bout featured on the undercard of Godfather of All Fight Nights, Shane Cameron vs. Monte Barrett title eliminator.
 At the time, Parker was considered New Zealand's most promising boxer since David Tua.
 Parker defeated Garmonsway by technical knockout midway through the second round.

 After scoring a number of consecutive victories in New Zealand and the US, Parker agreed to fight Francois Botha.
 Botha was known to be capable of landing a quality punch or two and had the ability to send fighters to the canvas, though Parker was considered the favourite to win.
 He defeated Botha in June 2013 by a second-round knockout over the former four-time world heavyweight contender.

 Following his win over Botha, Parker extended his unbeaten professional record to seven wins on 10 October 2013 with a second-round knockout over Afa Tatupu at the Trusts Arena in Henderson, West Auckland.
 Parker secured the New Zealand National Boxing Federation title with a win marred only by a serious cut he suffered in the opening round when the fighters clashed heads.
 His charge responded with a flurry of punches which lowered former champion Tatupu two minutes into the second round.
 The pair went toe-to-toe for much of the second round before Parker's superior speed and power made the difference.

-Parker started off 2014 after he defeated Marcelo Luiz Nascimento after a flurry of blows in the seventh round saw referee Brad Vocale stop the fight, although Nascimento protested the decision.
+Parker started off 2014 after he defeated Marcelo Nascimento after a flurry of blows in the seventh round saw referee Brad Vocale stop the fight, although Nascimento protested the decision.
 Parker was the dominant figure throughout the bout and won the Pan Asian Boxing Association interim heavyweight title for his efforts.
 The fight, on the undercard of Wladimir Klitschko's world heavyweight title defence against Australian Alex Leapai, was Parker's eighth as a professional.
 Nascimento was a late replacement for durable veteran Sherman Williams.

 In his next bout he defeated 39-year-old defending WBO Oriental heavyweight champion Brian Minto via seventh-round stoppage on 5 July 2014 in Auckland.

 Following an easy victory over Keith Thompson in August, Parker went on to outclass 42-year-old Sherman Williams with a convincing unanimous decision.
 After losing, Williams continued to cause controversy after repeatedly attempting to grab the microphone within the ring and issuing a re-match challenge to Parker.
 He claimed that he would knock out Parker in the sixth round in a re-match.
 Parker was quoted saying that it was not up to him, and that they are fighters and to leave it to the judges to decide.